 • An honours degree at a 2:2 classification or above

 • Experience – We encourage you to gain some experience in schools as this is a good starting point for you to gain an interview for the Primary PGCE

 About the training provider

-Tall Oaks Academy Trust has a long-standing working relationship with Bishop Grosseteste University, working in partnership to train new teachers.
+Blyton Cum Laughton CE Primary School and Tall Oaks Academy Trust have a long-standing working relationship with Bishop Grosseteste University, working in partnership to train new teachers.
 Many teachers who have trained with us through this route have gone on to secure teaching jobs within our schools.
-In fact, our current Leadership Team consists of three teachers who trained through Bishop Grosseteste University and had placements within our Trust.
+In fact, our current Leadership Team consists of three teachers who trained through Bishop Grosseteste University and had placements within our Tall Oaks Academy Trust.